Arpit0m/supplyChainManagement/README.md

 14. Various User Interaction Functions:
     - Functions like `createNewUser()`, `createManufacturer()`, `login()`, `logout()`, `terminateProgram()`, `processInput()`, `processLoggedInInput()`, and others handle user interactions, such as creating users, logging in, and logging out.

-Please note that the documentation above provides an overview of each function's purpose and parameters.
-You may want to add more specific details and usage examples to your documentation as needed.

 ## Conclusion